ulises-c/OnShape-DocuReader/notes/INSTRUCTIONS.md

 - Never delete archives
 - Always increment archive numbers sequentially
 - Verify archive headers are complete and accurate
+- Example files in notes/archives (DONE-XXX.md, HISTORY-XXX.md) are templates; do not count them as actual archives

 ## Context References